bolticio/serverless-blueprints/nodejs/redis-connector/README.md

-# MongoDB Connector
+# Redis Connector

-The MongoDB connector enables seamless integration with any MongoDB database, allowing you to perform various operations efficiently.
+The Redis connector enables seamless integration with any Redis database, allowing you to perform various operations efficiently.